-- Registers are marked at 8.50am and your child will receive a late mark (L) if they are not in class by then.
-This is classed as a present mark, but displays that the pupil arrived late for school - Children who arrive late (after the doors close at 8:50am) must be signed in by their parent/carer at the Admin Office, a reason for the lateness is also requested - It is important to be on time as the first few minutes of the school day are often used to give out instructions or organise schoolwork for the rest of the day.
+- Your child will receive a late mark (L) if they are not in class when the register closes.
+This is classed as a present mark, but displays that the pupil arrived late for school - Children who arrive late must be signed in by their parent/carer at the Admin Office, a reason for the lateness is also requested - It is important to be on time as the first few minutes of the school day are often used to give out instructions or organise schoolwork for the rest of the day.
 If your child misses this short but vital session, their work for the whole day may be affected.
 Late arrivals are disruptive to the whole class and often embarrassing for your child.
 We take the view there are no late children, only late parents/carers. - We will let you know if we have concerns about your child's punctuality, and you may be asked to meet with the Headteacher to discuss ways to resolve the problem.
 In the meantime if you are having problems with getting your child to school on time please let us know and we will do our best to help you